slviajero/tinybasic/MANUAL.md

 Two more compley Arduino I/O function are available from BASIC.

 PULSEIN reads a pulse on a pin.
 The first argument is the pin number, the second whether a LOW=0 or HIGH=1 state is expected.
 The third argument is the timeout in milliseconds.
 Note the difference to the original Arduino pulseIN().
-The low level Arduino commands expects the pulse length in microseconds.
+The low level Arduino commands delivers the pulse length in microseconds.
+PULSEIN delivers the pulse length in 10 microsecond units to be compatible with integer BASIC number ranges.

 PLAY is a wrapper around the Arduino tone() function for Arduino systems.
 For ESP32 VGA systems it is mapped to the sound generator function of the FabGL library.
 More information on this can be found in the hardware section.